 7. Be Grateful

 Want to get more advice on how you can make this holiday season a great one before you begin your journey home for the holidays?
-You can contact us at the Grief Recovery Center for more info today.
+You can contact us at the Grief Recovery Center in Houston, TX for more info today.